 I'm good.

-The vote is a little short tonight around five o'clock, but the line is out the door for the people that are uh new or newly registered voters.
+I'll just let you know the voting line for the people that are registered to vote is a little short tonight around 5 o'clock, but the line is out the door for the people that are newly registered voters.

-So that I I could go either way still, but people are hearing that it's gonna be close and getting out there and voting tonight.
+So I could go either ways, Bill, but people are hearing that it's going to be close and getting out there and voting tonight.

-I've heard people reporting to me, the lines have been massively long around blocks and and everything in between.
+The lines have been massively long around blocks and everything in between.

 What's that?